Without our dedicated team of volunteers, we would not be able to maintain our wide range of vital services we offer the residents of Hillingdon.

-Last year 67 new volunteers were recruited meaning that a total of 354 people gave up their time to volunteer for us.
-Many of them are involved in more than one part of the organisation resulting in 443 volunteer placements.
-Our Volunteers cover the whole breadth of the organisation, Information and Advice, Social Wellbeing Services, Hospital Services, our shops and helping out in our offices.
-They gave a total of 50,976 hours of their time.
+Our Volunteers cover the whole breadth of the organisation, Information and Advice, Social Wellbeing Services, Hospital Services, our shops and helping out in our offices..
 Without our volunteers some of our services would not be sustainable.

 You can get involved in any part of our work from helping in our retail shops that raise valuable income to sustain our services, to helping in our Information & Advice Service, Hospital & Community Services, Home Services, and Social Wellbeing Services, Fundraising or helping in our Head Office.

 We would like all volunteers who join Age UK Hillingdon to join with the intention of staying for at least 6 months and be over 18 years of age.

 Current volunteering opportunities

-Help support older people by volunteering with Age UK Hillingdon or call Kelly Lord on 0208 756 3062 or email firstname.lastname@example.org for more information.
+Help support older people by volunteering with Age UK Hillingdon or call the Volunteering Team on 0208 756 3062 or email email@example.com for more information.